qqrs/qqrs.github.com/source/_posts/2015-08-21-proofing-spirits-with-homemade-electrobalance.markdown

 A panel voltmeter can be used to build a milligram-range electrobalance, which turns out to produce surprisingly linear measurements.

 Using a bare-bones panel meter electrobalance, I attempted to measure the proof of alcohol by tracking evaporation over time.
-Results were promising but inconclusive.

 ## Electrobalance
 A [typical panel meter](http://www.allaboutcircuits.com/textbook/direct-current/chpt-8/what-is-a-meter/) passes a current through a coil to generate a magnetic field,